status-im/status-mobile/doc/starting-guide.md

 #### Running on a simulator

-We highly recommend using the `iPhone 13` simulator as its screen dimensions match with our design.
+We highly recommend using either the `iPhone 11 Pro` or `iPhone 13` simulator as its screen dimensions match with our design.

 If you have Xcode `v12.x` (and above) installed in your system, you need to follow the below steps to add `iPhone 13` simulator: